 School admission appeals

-If your child is refused a place at any school for which you have expressed a preference, you have the right to appeal against the decision.
+If your child is refused a place at any school for which you have expressed a preference, you have the right to appeal against the decision to an Independent School Appeals Panel.
 This applies where the school is community controlled, a faith school or an academy.

 How to appeal

-The panel will be made up of three to five members including:
+The appeals panel will be made up of three to five members who fall into these categories:

 - At least one lay member who has no personal experience of management in schools